fabriciovz/api-blacklist/README.md

 2.- Run locally api-blacklist

-3.- You can use the postman file into the root folder. bl_collection.json
+3.- Remember you have a postman collection into the root folder called: bl_generator.json